dirac-institute/sorcha/docs/inputs.rst

 Physical Parameters  File Configuration Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``Sorcha`` is initialized for the format of the input physical parameters file through the :ref:`configuration file<configs>` INPUT, FILTERS. and PHASECURVES sections:
+``Sorcha`` is initialized for the format of the input physical parameters file through the :ref:`configuration file<configs>` INPUT, FILTERS, and PHASECURVES sections:

 .. code-block::